 At present the Board does not have a formal diversity policy as recommended by the ASX Corporate Governance Council's Principles and Recommendations.
-The Board believes that the Company is not of a size nor has a large enough workforce to require a formal diversity policy.
+The Board believes that the Company is not of a size nor does not have a significant workforce to require a formal diversity policy.
 A diversity policy will be formalised as the Company develops and grows.
-At present the Board ensures that appropriate procedures and measures are introduced and responsibilities delegated to the Remuneration committee to ensure that the both the Board's and the Company's diversity objectives are met.
+At present the Board ensures that appropriate procedures and measures are introduced and responsibilities delegated to the Remuneration committee to ensure that the both the Board's and the Company's diversity objectives.